 - The trays slide in and out pretty quickly, so you don’t need a lot of workspace when rotating.

-- Comes with fruit leather trays and screens
+- It comes with fruit leather trays and screens.

-If you have enough counter space to leave it out all of the time, do so.
-Throwing a batch of fruit or veggies into it becomes second nature when it’s in full-sight.
+If you have enough counter space to leave it out all the time, do so.
+Throwing a batch of fruit or veggies into it becomes second nature when it’s in full sight.

 About Dehydrators